IN THIS MODULE YOU WILL

 Fig. 1.
 An example of research documentation chain of occluded documents (light blue boxes) and public document (dark green boxes).

 Nowadays more and more publications are available online either open access (OA) or via subscription-based journals.
 Open science and research (e.g. OA publishing) have become an internationally significant method to promote visibility and impact of science in the society.
-Methods of open science have become more frequent, and this has led to an increase in open science journals and publication and data repositories.
+Methods of open science have become more frequent, and this has led to an increase in OA journals, publications and data repositories.

 For a graduate student, generally the most important forms of publications are scientific articles and a doctoral thesis.
 Doctoral and licentiate theses at UEF are usually published at the publication series of faculties.
 The UEF researchers and other experts produce more than 2000 scientific publications each year and approximately two thirds of these are published internationally.
 Scientific research results are primarily published on international forums, whenever this is suitable for the discipline.